Demonstrating the Value of South Dakota’s Feeder Calves

 How the programs works:

 Producers consign minimum of five steers to the CVD Program.
-Minimum weight of steers consigned in October is 425 lbs; November consigned steers should weight 500 – 800 lbs.
-October steers will be backgrounded until November steers are delivered.
-Then cattle will be fed in an accelerated finishing program at Vander Wal Yards, Bruce, SD.
+Minimum weight of steers consigned is 500–800 lbs.
+Steers will be fed in an accelerated finishing program at Vander Wal Yards, Bruce, SD.
 The Cottonwood Experiment Station near Phillip, SD, will be designated as a collection point for interested producers.
-The Calf Value Discovery Program will provide transportation from the Cottonwood Station to Vander Wal Yards at one of the two delivery dates.
+The Calf Value Discovery Program will provide transportation from the Cottonwood Station to Vander Wal Yards on November 9.

 Cattle will be weighed periodically by SDSU personnel, and cattle owners will be sent performance updates and copies of their individual feed bills.
 Feed, yardage and veterinary bills will be financed, and any death loss will be shared among all participants in the project.